Your Guide to Winning a Car Accident Case

 The insurer agrees to provide medical, rehabilitation, funeral, and income benefits to a person insured under the policy, regardless of fault.

-Section C: Loss or Damage to Insured Automobile
+Section C: Loss or Damage to an Insured Automobile

 This section covers costs that an insurance company will pay for the damages to your vehicle.
 Most people are encouraged to purchase some type of coverage (often referred to as All Perils, Collision or Upset, Comprehensive, or Specified Perils) for an extra premium.
 See: “The Must-Read Guide to Nova Scotia Car Accident Claims” for more info on the remaining car insurance sections.